Machine data logging in the IXON Cloud

 Machine data collection

-Machine data is generated by the activity of machines.
-Prime examples of machine data are data collected by sensors, such as weight or temperature, and machine logs.
+Machine data is generated by the activity of machines, systems or assets.
+Prime examples of machine data are data collected by sensors, such as weight, vibration or temperature.
 Collecting machine data can benefit machine builders in many ways.
 Gaining insight into your machines allows you, among others, to optimize machine efficiency and even predict when maintenance will be needed.

 When there’s no internet connection, all unsynchronized logging data will be stored in the IXrouter’s 8GB memory.
 This allows data to be logged offline for weeks at a time.
 Storing data on the IXrouter is useful for situations where there is no internet available, such as on a ship or when your 4G connection fails.
 As soon as an active internet connection is available again, the IXrouter will send the data to the IXON Cloud.